puavous/browser1k/a23entry/readme.txt

 I succumbed to the temptation of using Brotli for packing, like p01 showed us last year.

-By the way, I'll include a Brotli-less version in the zíp, as a comparison to what I initially was about to let go of the content using png packing..
+By the way, I'll include a Brotli-less version in the zip, as a comparison to what I initially was about to let go of the content using png packing..